|Rating:||8.8 / 10|

 As far as the taste and texture goes these are what they are advertised as ‘Vegetables straight from the farm, snap dried’.
 They taste like you would expect and not some plastic simulated version.
 Although the beans were sold out when I made my purchase, I tried the rest of the range and enjoyed them.
 Gill however found the parsnip to be bitter but I think that for many people parsnip is an acquired taste.

 In regard to negatives there are very few.
-The main one specific to this range is that they are dearer/gram than the mixed vegetables from Backcountry Cuisine however the wide range more than makes up for the cost difference.
+The main one specific to this range is that at AUD $7.95/packet they are dearer/gram than the mixed vegetables from Backcountry Cuisine however the wide range and the quality more than makes up for the cost difference.

 I am more than happy to recommend this range of Campers Pantry vegetables to traditional campers who cook their meals on the trail or the minimalists who don’t want all the fuss.

 All types of hiking and camping where you want some real food that doesn’t weigh you down in the process

 If you have used the Campers Pantry Freeze Dried Vegetables or if you have questions, we’d like to hear from you.
 Post your comment or question below

 This review was done with product purchased online by Australian Hiker

 Straight from the packet prior to being rehydrated